-The 15th Annual March to Abolish the Death Penalty is Saturday October 25, 2014 at 2:00 PM in Houston, Texas.
+The 15th Annual March to Abolish the Death Penalty will be held in Houston on Saturday October 25, 2014 at 3 PM.

 The 14th Annual March to Abolish the Death Penalty was Saturday November 2, 2013 at 2 PM in Austin, Texas at the Capitol.